nobkt/Tangelo/dev_notes/dlpno/coupling_function_spec.md

 These symmetries may be used to reduce storage or computational cost, but **must not alter the numerical result**.
 The reference implementation should compute the full double sum explicitly unless symmetry reductions are proven equivalent.

 ### 4.6 Energy Denominator Sign
-The denominator (ε_i + ε_j - ε_a - ε_b) is strictly positive for canonical RHF orbitals with standard occupations (ε_i < 0, ε_a > 0 typically near HOMO-LUMO gap), ensuring well-defined division.
+The denominator (ε_i + ε_j - ε_a - ε_b) is strictly negative for canonical RHF orbitals with standard occupations (ε_i < 0, ε_a > 0 typically near HOMO-LUMO gap), ensuring well-defined division.
 If non-standard orbital energy orderings occur, implementations must detect and raise an error rather than silently producing invalid results.

 ## 5. Alternative Equivalent Forms